Discovery Logo

 The Discovery Channel Logo 1985

-The first logo was an exception to the rule because instead of a planet, it depicted a world map – more precisely, a fragment with two American continents, Greenland, Africa, and Western Europe.
-It had the shape of a rectangle with rounded sides, which strongly resembled a TV screen.
-The drawn parallels and meridians hinted at the fact that this is still a map.
+The first logo was an exception to the rule because, instead of a planet, it depicted a world map more precisely, a fragment showing the two American continents, Greenland, Africa, and Western Europe.
+It was a rectangle with rounded sides, strongly resembling a TV screen.
+The drawn parallels and meridians hinted that this was still a map.

 To the left of the picture was the article “THE,” and below were the words “Discovery” and “CHANNEL” (in a column).
-The designers used two versions of the Gill Sans MT font for the lettering: Regular and Extra Bold.
+The designers used two Gill Sans MT font versions for the lettering: Regular and Extra Bold.
 The color scheme included only black and white.

 1987 – 1995